Components¶

 Worker Scaling¶

-Workers are fully stateless and can be scaled:
+Workers are fully stateless and can be scaled automatically based on node utilization and queue depth:

 spec: